Where Season 1 Of The End Of The Fucking World Left Off

 Warning: This article is full of spoilers.

-Season 1 of The End Of The Fucking World was a whirlwind of dark humor, charming and heart wrenching characters, and a cliffhanger ending that still has us wondering what actually happened to James (Alex Lawther) after nearly two years.
-Now that season 2 is streaming on Netflix, you might want a refresher on all the crazy and unbelievable things that happened last season before you dive in.
+Season 1 of The End Of The Fucking World was a whirlwind of dark humour, charming and heart wrenching characters, and a cliffhanger ending that still has us wondering what actually happened to James (Alex Lawther) after nearly two years.
+Now that season 2 is back on Channel 4 (Mondays at 10pm and on shortly afterwards on All4), you might want a refresher on all the crazy and unbelievable things that happened last season before you dive in.

 Alyssa & James Committed A Murder